aineethitari/Unit3_Project/README.md

 |Check the add item system for error| Unit test| 1.Leave some fields blank 2.Press the insert button| The program returns a pop up screen asking the users to fill out the blanked fields.|
 |Python code review| Code review| 1.Check if the code is easy for other developers to continue 2.Code has comments to explain each parts that need explanation 3.Variable names matches what the code does 3.There are no unnecessary lines| Code is commented clearly with organized structure.
 The code is easy to follow through.|

+**Figure 7** Test plan of the program which consists of a description of the test, the type of the test(unit test, integration test, or code review), inputs for the test, and the expected outputs for the successful test.

 ## Record of Tasks
 | Task No | Planned Action| Planned Outcome| Time estimate | Target completion date | Criterion |